-Contractor Turnover to Owner
+System Quality Assurance and Contractor Turnover to Owner

-- CN23-12: During the construction phase, filters shall be replaced when the pressure drop across the filter exceeds 1⁄2" of water column. - 2.
+- CN23-12: During the construction phase, filters meeting final filters specified shall be provided and replaced when the pressure drop across the filter exceeds 1⁄2" of water column or at minimum one (1) month intervals, whichever comes first. - 2.
 CN23-13: All filters shall be replaced on the day of final completion.
 The Contractor shall provide the Owner two additional sets of filters for each unit. - 3.
-CN23-14: The contractor shall provide the Owner with two additional sets of belts for each belt-driven unit. - 4.
-CN23-15: The Contractor shall perform cleaning of all air handler units, including coils and ductwork just prior to final completion filter replacement. - CN23-16: The Contractor shall perform cleaning of all DX equipment, including evaporator and condenser coils, just prior to final completion of filter replacement.
+CN23-14: The contractor shall provide the Owner with two additional sets of belts for each belt-driven unit.

+- CN23-15: The Contractor shall perform cleaning of all air handler units, including coils and ductwork just prior to final completion filter replacement. - 5.
+CN23-16: The Contractor shall perform cleaning of all DX equipment, including evaporator and condenser coils, just prior to final completion of filter replacement.